 Travel Insurance is a must!
 Get your free quote here.

 Interested in house and pet sitting?
-Find Clyde and Terry.
+Find Clyde and Terry on their site.

 More information on how you too can travel the world or find out how how to start a house sitting business can be found on their house sitting website:

 Terry’s travel blog started 6 years ago and can be found here.

 My thoughts on house sitting around the world:

 I think house sitting is wonderful for people who truly love pets and also want to travel.
 I only caution wannabe house sitters that they should not consider this if they have no love for dogs and cats especially.
 This way of life is not for people just looking for free accommodation while they travel.
 This is unfair for both the house owners and the pets.
 People are depending on you to care for the animals as if they were your own.
 You can instead look for pure house sitting jobs and not pet sitting jobs.
 They do exist.